jrrk2/xmas-labels/README.md

 ![](https://github.com/jrrk2/xmas-labels/raw/master/xmas-labels.jpg)

-The enclosed version only deals with 100 labels due to extreme laziness.
+The enclosed version only deals with 10 lines per label due to extreme laziness.
 A proper scalable solution is left to the student in the unlikely event of anybody else but me being interested.
 By the time I documented that bug, it could have been fixed (by initially storing the labels in a list instead of an array)